castorini/pyserini/docs/experiments-kilt.md

-# Pyserini: Replicating BM25 Baselines for KILT
+# Pyserini: Reproducing BM25 Baselines for KILT

-Note: Currently this replication guide requires at least ~100GB of disk space available, since we will be working with snapshots of Wikipedia.
+Note: Currently, this guide requires at least ~100GB of disk space available, since we will be working with snapshots of Wikipedia.

 ## Setup env